The Need For Better Math Problems

 Example 1

 A common math question might be the following: "Find the volume of a box with height 3 inches, width 5 inches and length 10 inches."
-If you are familiar with Bloom's Taxonomy, I would suggest this falls into the "knowledge" category.
+If you are familiar with Bloom's Taxonomy, a taxonomy of learning, I would suggest this type of question falls into one of the lower levels.
 Students simply recall the algorithm and calculate the answer.
-While I do believe these questions have their place in a math classroom, they should be in the minority.
-What if you instead changed the question to this, "Create a box that has a volume of 150 cubic inches."
-Suddenly this question now falls into the "synthesis" category, which is considered a higher-order thinking skill.
-Example 2

 Instead of, "Solve the following equation 3x + 2 = 11," flip around the question and say, "Create a two-step equation where the variable equals 3.
 Write your equation in two different ways."